 \subsection{Related Work}

 Our paper contributes to a growing literature that studies welfare analysis under minimal functional-form assumptions.
 The closest antecedent is \citet{KangVasserman2025}, who develop \emph{robust} bounds for finite policy changes using shape restrictions on demand and show that familiar functional forms (linear, CES, exponential etc.) are extremal within various canonical families.
-We build on this program by bringing the supply side into the bounding exercise: we integrate conduct information (via Lerner and markup relationships) and path restrictions on pass-through into welfare formulas.
-In doing so, we deliver sharp, closed-form ``four–corner’’ bounds that combine (i) demand-shape extremals with (ii) extremal price paths consistent with our pre-specified pass-through intervals.
-A producer-surplus identity makes the roles of conduct and path-dependence transparent.
+We build on this program by bringing the supply side into the bounding exercise: we integrate conduct information (via Lerner and markup relationships) and bounds on pass-through into welfare formulas.
+In doing so, we deliver sharp bounds that combine (i) demand-shape extrema with (ii) extremal inverse pass-through functions consistent with our pre-specified pass-through intervals.
+A producer-surplus identity makes the roles of conduct and inverse pass-through transparent.

 A second strand is the tax-incidence and pass-through literature under imperfect competition. \citet{weylfabinger2013} synthesize incidence principles beyond perfect competition and link global incidence to the integral of local pass-through (their various ``principles of incidence 5'').
-Our approach operationalizes this integral for policy changes by treating the (unobserved) price path as a weighted integral over demand, with weights pinned down by bounds on pass-through.
-This makes explicit how pass-through heterogeneity along the path maps into welfare ranges.
+Our approach operationalizes this integral for policy changes by treating the (unobserved) tax schedule as a weighted integral over demand, with weights pinned down by bounds on pass-through.
+This makes explicit how pass-through heterogeneity over the price interval maps into welfare ranges.

-We also connect to work comparing specific and \emph{ad valorem} interventions under market power.
-Classic analyses show that the two instruments can yield different pass-through and incidence patterns under imperfect competition \citep{DelipallaKeen1992,andersondepalmakreider2001}.
-Our \textit{ad valorem} variant rewrites the problem in log prices, leading to simple bang–bang path weights and the same four–corner structure as in our main setting.

 On the supply side, our conduct intervals relate to the new empirical IO tradition that infers market power and tests conduct.
 Foundational contributions include the Lerner index as a measure of monopoly power \citep{lerner1934} and the identification and testing of oligopoly conduct in both homogeneous and differentiated-product settings \citep{bresnahan1982oligopoly,nevo1998,genesovemullin1998}.
 We exploit the standard connection \(L=\kappa/|\eta|\) to translate bounds on conduct (or Lerner indices) and on elasticities into transparent wedges in our welfare accounting.